 If Walls Could Talk

-An autobiography-thriller from the POV of Ford's Theatre?
-You've got it boss.
+An autobiography-thriller from the POV of Ford's Theatre

 "If destruction be our lot, we must ourselves be its author and finisher." -Abraham Lincoln

-For a few weeks now I’ve been prepping a contest piece in between my schedule that went live on Vocal Media last night.
+For a few weeks now I’ve been prepping a prompt-inspired piece:

 The prompt?
 Write a fiction story from the perspective of a wall that can talk.